nagasudhirpulla/taming_python/blog/skills/wsl_python.md

 * It can be run with python installed in WSL using the command  `wsl python3 hello.py`
 * To run with another version of python, say python 3.7, we can use the command `wsl python3.7 hello.py`

+### Run flas
+* Server can also be run in WSL using the same command.
+For example, a server in `server.py` file can be run using `wsl python3 server.py`

 ## Install WSL in older Windows 10 versions
 * In some older windows 10 versions, WSL installation with `wsl --install` may not be possible.
 * For such scenarios, refer to the manual installation steps as per the Microsoft documentation [here](https://learn.microsoft.com/en-us/windows/wsl/install-manual)